 Want to try Turo?
 Click here to see the available cars in your area.
 I am affiliated with Turo, and I may receive a commission from them if you sign up using my link.

-But how does Turo stack up in the real world?
+But how does Turo work out in the real world?
 I tested out Turo for myself by renting a BMW convertible in Los Angeles, and I documented the entire process from beginning to end.
-I found that Turo had a great selection of cars, was priced similarly to other rental agencies, and overall was a much better experience than renting from a traditional rental agency.
+I found that Turo had a great selection of cars, was priced similarly to other rental agencies, and overall was a good experience that.

 - Turo is a peer-to-peer car rental service that connects renters with car owners

 - I used Turo to rent a BMW 135i convertible in Los Angeles